-As of March 31, 2008, three of the nine secured hospital borrowers were not current in making the monthly debt service payments required by their loan agreements.
-The State anticipates that the annual bond debt service payments due during the State's 2008-09 fiscal year on all outstanding Secured Hospital Program bonds will be paid pursuant to the loan agreements between the hospitals and DASNY or from other sources, other than payments by the State pursuant to the service contracts.
-Thus, the State does not anticipate being required to make any payments under the Secured Hospital Program service contracts during the 2008-09 fiscal year.
+As of March 31, 2009, four of the nine secured hospital borrowers were not current in making the monthly debt service payments required by their loan agreements, although one of the four made a payment and was no longer in arrears on April 1, 2009.
+The State anticipates that the annual bond debt service payments due during the State's 2009-10 fiscal year on all outstanding Secured Hospital Program bonds will be paid pursuant to the loan agreements between the hospitals and DASNY or from other sources, other than payments by the State pursuant to the service contracts.
+Thus, the State does not anticipate being required to make any payments under the Secured Hospital Program service contracts during the 2009-10 fiscal year.